vieko/create-sessions-dir/README.md

 ```
 Claude moves finished work to the archive to keep your context file clean.

-**Automatic Prompts**: After merging to main, a git hook automatically prompts whether to archive completed sessions - archiving happens at the right moment without manual tracking.
+**Automatic Suggestions**: After merging PRs or when you mention completion ("shipped", "done with X"), the archive-session skill prompts whether to archive - no manual tracking needed.

 ### Change Git Strategy
 ```